IEEE-UH-Manoa/sab.ieeeatuhm.com/_drafts/IABminutes.md

         3. Able to take advantage of the most recent up-to date tools to create NEW content from those things (standing on the shoulders of giants)
         4. Let the students take care of the learning themselves
+    5. More information can be found [here:] (../assets/docs/a-case-for-supporting-language-agnostic-thinking.markdown)

 2. Example would be to ask professors to mention it in the class
 3. Dr. Iskander in EE471 Electromagnetic Computation Course is a perfect example.
 Dr. Iskander doesn’t mind the students using other languages to get the simulation done.